Klwdie/Klwdie/README.md

 - Hi, I’m @Klwd(ie) ૮₍ ´ ꒳ `₎ა
 - I’m interested in Cybersecurity and Development.
 - I’m currently learning Penetesting and Full Stack Development.
+I am gearing up to do the OSCP!
-- You can always reach me on LinkedIn.
+- You can always reach me on [LinkedIn](https://www.linkedin.com/in/klwd/).
 - Fun fact: I love Pompompurin.